Print this role profile

 Learning and development

-There are a number of ways to develop and improve strategic business planning skills.
-Formal training and on the job experience are important ways to improve and develop the required skills.
+There are several ways to develop and improve strategic business planning skills.
+Formal training and on-the-job experience are important ways to improve and develop the required skills.

 The Skills Framework for the Information Age (SFIA) provides a common language that integrates with an organisation’s way of working, to improve capability and resource planning, resource deployment and performance management.
 This role profile quotes extensively from the SFIA, under licence from the SFIA Foundation.
 Information about the SFIA can be found at http://www.sfia-online.org/en.

 The Leadership competencies for Queensland framework plays a key role in translating the government’s ‘talent management requirements’ into clear behavioural terms.
 The competencies can be utilised in talent management strategies, including workforce planning, talent acquisition, leadership development, capability development, performance management, career management and succession planning.
 The competences can be accessed here Leadership competencies for Queensland.